amir-ammar/Discuss-It/README.md

 ## Description

-RedditClone is a .NET project that replicates key features of the popular social media platform Reddit.
+Discuss-It is a .NET project that replicates key features of the popular social media platform Reddit.
 It allows users to create, share, and discuss content through text posts and comments.

 ## Table of Contents